uber/Cadence-Docs/src/docs/01-get-started/03-golang-hello-world.md

 }
 ```

-In this worker service, we start a HTTP server and create a new Cadence client running continously at the background.
+In this worker service, we start a HTTP server and create a new Cadence client running continuously at the background.
 Then start the server on your local, you may see logs such like

 ```bash
 2023-07-03T11:46:46.266-0700    INFO    internal/internal_worker.go:826 Worker has no workflows registered, so workflow worker will not be started.     {"Domain": "test-domain", "TaskList": "test-worker", "WorkerID": "35987@uber-C02F18EQMD6R@test-worker@90c0260e-ba5c-4652-9f10-c6d1f9e29c1d"}